 With the rise of bloggers, influencers, and online businesses, affiliate marketing has become one of the most popular income-generating strategies.

+But, is affiliate marketing legit?
 While some question its legitimacy due to scams disguised as affiliate programs, at its core, affiliate marketing is a performance-driven, transparent model used by some of the world’s most reputable companies.

 So, is this booming industry everyone’s talking about worth your time?